The Lighthouse by the Sea: Plot

-As described in a review in a film magazine, shipwrecked off the coast of Maine, young Belgian Albert Dorn (Collier) would have perished from exposure and the difficulties he encountered were it not for his dog Rin Tin Tin.
-When their little boat finally drifts to the shore, Flora Gale (Fazenda), daughter of the lighthouse keeper Caleb (Mailes), rescues Albert.
+As described in a review in a film magazine, shipwrecked off the coast of Maine, young Belgian Albert Dorn would have perished from exposure and the difficulties he encountered were it not for his dog Rin Tin Tin.
+When their little boat finally drifts to the shore, Flora Gale, daughter of the lighthouse keeper Caleb, rescues Albert.
 She has the job of keeping the light as the old man has gone blind and is worried that he will lose his job if this becomes known.
 Bootleggers operating in the vicinity scheme to extinguish the light on a certain night when they will discharge their cargo.
-They kidnap Albert, tying him up, and put a net around Rin Tin Tin, taking them out to the ship, and then fell the old man and put out the light.
+They kidnap Albert, tying him up, and put a net around Rin Tin Tin, taking them out to the ship, and then attack the old man and put out the light.
 Rin Tin Tin chews his way out of the net, and then gnaws the ropes that bind Albert.
 After battling the crew, they make their way to shore.
-Edward Cavanna (Gerrard), leader of the bootleggers, and his pal Joe Dagget (Betz) chain Albert, but he succeeds in setting fire to some waste so Rin Tin Tin can dash up the lighthouse with the burning waste, drop it into the light, and starting it again.
+Edward Cavanna, leader of the bootleggers, and his pal Joe Dagget chain Albert, but he succeeds in setting fire to some waste so Rin Tin Tin can dash up the lighthouse with the burning waste, drop it into the light, and starting it again.
 Flora has been kidnapped and taken to the boat.
 The old man frees Albert, and he and Rin Tin Tin get aboard the boat.
 They are battling to rescue Flora when a revenue cutter captures the ship.
 Albert finds happiness in Flora's love.

 Cast

+Background and production

+St. Clair had demonstrated skill in handling animals in two-reeler comedies for Mack Sennett Studios before directing Rin-Tin-Tin for Warner Bros.
+His 1919 Rip & Stitch Tailors and The Little Widow featured Teddy the Dog, a clever canine who engages in domestic duties and misadventures.

+The Lighthouse by the Sea, “a melodramatic action-adventure,” is the second of back-to-back features starring Rin-Tin-Tin, first Find Your Man (1926) directed by St. Clair directed for Warner Bros.
+The movie was delivered ahead of schedule, in compliance with producer Jack L. Warner’s dictum, “I don’t want it good, I want it Tuesday.”

+Reception

+Film critic Charles S. Sewell in a Moving Picture World review of the film provided fulsome praise for The Lighthouse by the Sea, based on the “thrilling stage melodrama” by Owen Davis.
+Conceding that some of canine hero Rin-Tin-Tin's “stunts” are “rather implausible,” Sewell declares that the picture “remains a melodrama of unbridled and primitive emotions…played up to the utmost.”